chhathaway71/DSC-640/README.md

 Project 5 is an audio presentation.

 ## Installation
-The data files are not available at this time, but will be added later.
+The data files available in the data folder.

+Modificaiton were performed to the files in the PowerBI application as needed.

 The code is available as PowerBI files for graphing purposes.